rich-p-rich/coffee-and-honey-p5/README.md

 - Pick up option: Lego's German site has the option to have your delivery shipped to a pick-up shop; as Coffee and Honey is imagined to be a local cafe, I thought this would be a realistic and useful feature to implement in the checkout.
 It also saves the customer money on shipping costs, which they might well spend in the cafe on food and drink.

-Lego Germany (English language version): https://www.lego.com/en-de/
+Lego Germany -> add item to cart, proceed to checkout (English language version): https://www.lego.com/en-de/

 ![lego-pickup](readme_images/lego-checkout.PNG)